 - When we use other companies to provide services on our behalf, e.g. processing, mailing or delivering communications or orders, answering customers’ questions about products or services, sending mail and emails, customer analysis, when using auditors/advisors or processing credit/debit card payments

 - If we receive a complaint about any content you have posted or transmitted to or from our website or one of our social media accounts, to enforce or apply our Terms & Conditions or if we believe that we need to do so to protect and defend the rights, property or personal safety of Childlife, our websites or our visitors and for other lawful purposes

 - If we merge with another organisation to form a new entity, information may be transferred to the new entity

 - We may disclose aggregate statistics about our site visitors, supporters, customers and sales to describe our services and operations to prospective partners, advertisers and other reputable third parties and for other lawful purposes, but these statistics won’t include any personally identifying information

 If we run an event in partnership with other named organisations your details may need to be shared.
 We will be very clear what will happen to your data when you register.

 Storing your information

 Information which you submit to us is sent to computers located within the UK and the European Union Area.
 This is necessary in order to process the information and to send you the information you have requested.

 Information submitted by you may be transferred to/from other reputable third party organisations as referred to earlier in this policy for processing your donation/sending you activity updates and their computers are also situated within the UK and European Union Area (EEA).

-If you cease donating any personal information you supply to us will not be retained for longer than necessary and will be disposed of in accordance with the requirements of our Data Protection Policy.
+If you cease donating any personal information you supply to us will not be retained for longer than necessary and will be removed from our systems or securely disposed of in accordance with the requirements of our Data Protection Policy

 If you are aged under 16, please ensure you obtain your parent/guardian’s consent before sending any personal information to any website or directly to Childlife.